Policies & Procedures

 Information Change

 If you have a change of information or name, please complete the Information Change Request and send to Registrar@oftc.edu or fax to 1-800-473-3021.
+Please note, your physical signature is required.

-Transient Request
+Transient Request / Transient Student Information

 Students who wish to attend another technical college or university as a transient student but will not be taking online courses, must complete a Transient Request.